Accessing the Cloud Access Management Portal

 Your user account information is automatically generated from your IdentityNow user account.
 To use SailPoint's Shared Authentication Service to access Cloud Access Management, users must exist in IdentityNow.
 You can work with your CSM and SailPoint Services to identify the best method for creating user sources based on your requirements and existing systems.
 If your organization is already using IdentityNow, please contact your identity team administrator for assistance.

-To give users access to Cloud Access Management, grant them the Cloud Gov Admin user level in IdentityNow.
+To give users administrative access to Cloud Access Management, grant them the Cloud Gov Admin user level in IdentityNow.
+For all other users, grant them the Cloud Gov User user level.
 The Org Admin user level also grants access to Cloud Access Management but includes full Admin privileges in IdentityNow and should therefore be granted only when that level of access is appropriate.

 Federating Users With SAML